ArachnidAbby/ArachnidAbby/README.md

+*Previously called "Spidertyler2005"*

 # About me

-I have been programming in python for over 7 years just working on hobby projects.
+I have been programming in python for over 8 years just working on hobby projects.

 # Projects